Line Operators in $U(1|1)$ Chern-Simons Theory: The Category of Line Operators

 \subsubsection{Comparing boundary VOAs}

-Using the relation between $\CV_{(k,1,0)}$ and the cyclic orbifold of symplectic fermions derived in Section \ref{sec:VOAorbifold}, we can obtain a relation between $\CC_{(k,1,0)}$ and category of modules of this orbifold $V_{\chi_,\chi_-}^{\mathbb{Z}_k}$.
-The category of modules for this orbifold is expected to be equivalent to the above category of matrix factorizations $\wt{\CC}_k$, where the braiding on the latter uses the $E_2$ structure on the category (Koszul dual to) studied in \cite{ben2010integral, gammage2022betti}.
+Rozansky-Witten theory with target $\C^2/\Z_k$ has a natural boundary VOA: the $\Z_k$-orbifold of the symplectic fermion VOA $V_{\chi_,\chi_-}^{\mathbb{Z}_k}$.
+Using the relation between $\CV_{(k,1,0)}$ and $V_{\chi_,\chi_-}^{\mathbb{Z}_k}$ derived in Section \ref{sec:VOAorbifold}, we can compare $\CC_{(k,1,0)}$ and category of modules of this orbifold.
+The category of modules for this orbifold is expected to be equivalent to the above category of matrix factorizations $\wt{\CC}_k$, where the braiding on the latter uses the $E_2$ structure on the category (Koszul dual to the one) studied in \cite{ben2010integral, gammage2022betti}.
 Correspondingly, we also denote the category of modules for the orbifold by $\wt{\CC}_k$.

 Recall that we can relate the boundary VOA $\CV_{(k,1,0)}$ to $V_{\chi_+,\chi_-}^{\mathbb{Z}_k}$ as \be \CV_{(k,1,0)} \cong (V_{\chi_+,\chi_-}\otimes W)^{\mathbb{Z}_k} \ee for the lattice VOA $W = V_{\phi_2} \otimes V_{\phi_3}$ associated to the self-dual lattice $\Z^{1,1}$.
-To see how $\CC^{(k,1,0)}$ can be related to $\wt{\CC}_k$, consider the following product of orbifolds: \be V=V_{\chi_+,\chi_-}^{\mathbb{Z}_k} \otimes W^{\mathbb{Z}_k}. \ee It follows that $\CV_{(k,1,0)}$ is a simple current extension of $V$ and that objects in $\CC_{(k,1,0)}$ can be realized as lifts of objects from $V\textrm{-mod}$, via the usual induction functor $\CV_{(k,1,0)} \times -$, that have trivial monodromy with $\CV_{(k,1,0)}$.
+To see how $\CC_{(k,1,0)}$ can be related to $\wt{\CC}_k$, consider the following product of orbifolds: \be V=V_{\chi_+,\chi_-}^{\mathbb{Z}_k} \otimes W^{\mathbb{Z}_k}. \ee It follows that $\CV_{(k,1,0)}$ is a simple current extension of $V$ and that objects in $\CC_{(k,1,0)}$ can be realized as lifts of objects from $V\textrm{-mod}$, via the usual induction functor $\CV_{(k,1,0)} \times -$, that have trivial monodromy with $\CV_{(k,1,0)}$.
 The fact that $V$ is a product of VOAs implies the category $V\textrm{-mod}$ can be expressed as \be V\textrm{-mod}\simeq \wt{\CC}_k \boxtimes W^{\mathbb{Z}_k}\textrm{-mod}. \ee